phoreproject/openbazaar-go/docs/ssl.md

 Once `OpenBazaar.crt` is on your local computer you should just be able to double click it to install it.

-From here you can run openbazaar-go as normal.
+From here you can run marketplace-go as normal.
 In the client you will need to check `Use SSL` in the server configuration screen.

 SSL should now be configured.